-Singapore is a regional and global business hub, and it hums with activity with a competitive tax system.
-From multinationals to entrepreneurs and start-up companies, it is well known as a global financial centre with banking and finance, international trade, real estate and telecommunications as its stronghold.
-Singapore currently thrives in five key market segments including banking and financial services, oil&chemicals, construction, logistics and ICT.
+Singapore is a regional and global business hub and hums with activity with a competitive tax system.
+From multinationals, entrepreneurs and start-up companies.
+It is well known as a global financial hub with banking and finance, international trade, real estate and telecommunications as its stronghold.
+Singapore currently thrives in 5 key market segments including services, manufacturing, mining and construction, shipping trade exports and technology.

 It is not resting on its traditional foundations.
-Singapore has a highly developed start-up eco system with a growing number of tech-based businesses establishing Singapore as its base for the region.
+Singapore has a highly developed start-up ecosystem with the growth of tech-based businesses establishing Singapore as its base for the region.

 Its industrial parks serve different industry clusters across the small island.
-From Pharmaceuticals and Biotechnology to Aerospace, Chemicals and Electronics, leveraging these core capabilities and innovation is at the heart.
+From Pharmaceuticals and Biotechnology, Aerospace, Chemicals and Electronics, its focus on leverage of core capability and innovation is at its core.

-In 2019, the Advisory Board Centre mapped professionals currently serving on Advisory Boards.
-This assessment identified that over 8,300 professionals sit on Advisory Boards in Singapore, accounting for 1% of the global Advisory Board market.
+In 2020, the Advisory Board Centre mapped professionals currently serving on Advisory Boards.
+This assessment identified over 10,000 professionals on Advisory Boards in Singapore and has projected a growth of 120% for the sector in Singapore.

 Research has identified that the Advisory Board sector is emerging, and Advisors exist as a profession in Singapore.
 As an emerging sector, advisory board professionals may have opportunities in key sectors including – banking and finance, international trade, and real estate – and are encouraged to stay open-minded to start-up and emerging industries.

 There is a growing opportunity for professionals to increase participation in Singapore by formalising Advisory Board structures and collaborating on a global scale.
 As this sector grows, it is important to note that best practice credentials will shift the market from informal to formal Advisory Boards over time.